raydedon/celigo-assignment/README.md

 # Celigo Assignment

 This project quickly demonstrates how to create a simple react app using react-router, webpack, babel, eslint.
 I have also used docker for quick demo.
+It demonstrates a navigation

 ## Authors